RitchieS/zsh-exa/README.md

 ## Get it

-Install exa, [check here](https://github.com/ogham/exa#installation) for platform specific installation instructions.
+Install exa, for platform specific [installation instructions](https://github.com/ogham/exa#installation).
+You will also need a patched font with powerline icons.
+I recommend using one of the [nerd-fonts](https://github.com/ryanoasis/nerd-fonts).

 Clone `zsh-exa` to your `$ZSH_CUSTOM` plugins directory.